IBMMicroserviceTraining/training_service/readme.md

 - We do not need to write or remember the methods and exact end points this way.
 Reduces code and human error
 - Spring multi module project is of such a great help here.
 It lets us only get the API jar of trainer service.The api jar of the trainer service only has the interfaces and no implementations.
 - So the provider would not have any problem in providing the API jar.
 This maintains the encapsulation.
+- Size of the log files can be changed in logback-spring.xml.
+The file patterns can also be changed.